CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 This is the maximum you can take any skill or vocation level to in the tier of play.

-### Given Vocation Point
+### Vocation Point

-This is a free Vocation point every character can spend to unlock their first vocation.

-### Max Skill Points from Disabling Characteristics

-Skill points can be gained by choosing a disabling characteristic at character creation or when a disabling is gained mid-campaign.
-For each disabling characteristics, the character gains a skill point to spend up to the max value determined by the Tier of Play.

-If Disabling Characteristics are gained mid-campaign, it should make intuitive sense for that character.
-It is not allowed to force a disabling just so a character can gain a skill point, it should feel natural.
-Maybe they picked up an addiction, got their heart broken, or lost an arm.
-Regardless, this should be a negotiation between the player and narrator.
+Points that can only be spent to unlock or upgrade Vocations.

-### Starting Attribute Points
+### Attribute Points

-The number of attribute points you get to spend.
+The number of points you can spend on attributes.

-### Starting Skill Points
+### Skill Points

-The number of skill points you get to spend on Core Skills, Vocations, and Combat Skills.
+The number of points you get to spend on Core Skills, Vocations, and Combat Skills.

-### Skill points till next Tier of Play

-Skill points till the next tier of play is unlocked.
-In many ways, skill points function as experience points from other games.
-It should be noted that upon receiving the skill point that if spent would unlock the next tier of play, you still need to spend it first to unlock the next tier of play.

-When a new tier of play is unlocked, character can gain their new attribute points or skill points from disablings on the spot.

 ## Tiers of Play